 The Title IX coordinator will document each report or request for assistance in resolving a case involving charges of sexual misconduct, whether by the complainant or a third party, and will review and retain copies of all reports generated as a result of investigations.
 These records will be kept confidential to the extent permitted by law.

 Upon receipt of a report of sexual misconduct, the College may offer and/or impose actions, referred to as interim measures, to immediately address the reported behavior.
 The College will maintain consistent contact with the parties to ensure that all safety and emotional and physical well-being concerns are being addressed.
-The College will maintain the privacy of the individuals who have requested interim measures and the College will, to the best of its ability, keep interim measures confidential.
+The College will maintain the privacy of the individuals who have requested interim measures and the College will, to the best of its ability, keep interim measures private.
 Interim measures may be imposed regardless of whether a criminal or College complaint has been filed or a student conduct process has been initiated.
 To request interim measures, contact the Title IX coordinator or victim advocate.
-In general, all interim measures that require action by the College are implemented through the Title IX Coordinator.
+In general, all interim measures that require action by the College are implemented through the Title IX coordinator.
 The confidential advocate can also assist with referrals to medical assistance, counseling, campus resources, and provide detailed information about interim measures available.

-B. Range of interim measures
+- Range of interim measures

 The College, at its discretion, will implement interim measures with potential remedies that may be applied to the complainant and/or the respondent, as appropriate.
 Interim measures may include, but are not limited to, the following:

-- Public Safety escort to ensure safe movement on campus;
+- public safety escort to ensure safe movement on campus;

 - referral to medical or EMS services;